 ADVANCED CREDENTIAL IN NEGOTIATION, MEDIATION, AND DISPUTE RESOLUTION SYSTEMS DESIGN

 The courses listed below are part of the ADR curriculum.
+Courses may have their own entry requirements.

-- Mediation Practicum combines coursework and practicum, (offered online each semester)
+- Mediation Practicum combines coursework and practicum, (offered online each semester) and the Mediation Clinic.

 - ADR in the Workplace (offered online in the spring)